gocardless/theatre/README.md

 ### `rbac.crd.gocardless.com`

 Collection of utilities to extend the default Kubernetes RBAC resources.
-These CRDs are motivated by problems I've seen using Kubernetes with an organisation that works with GSuite, and frequently onboards new developers.
+These CRDs are motivated by real-world use cases when using Kubernetes with an organisation that using GSuite, and which frequently onboards new developers.

 #### `DirectoryRoleBinding`